-Any member who identifies an inmate who displays suicidal signs shall immediately notify a supervisor.
-The inmate shall be personally monitored until he/she is transported to County Jail.
+Any member who identifies an incarcerated person who displays suicidal signs shall immediately notify a supervisor.
+The incarcerated person shall be personally monitored until they are transported to County Jail.

 701.4 SUICIDE PREVENTION PLAN

 The Health Care Adviser and Administrative Services Bureau Commander will develop a suicide prevention plan (15 CCR 1030).
 The plan should address: